Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 I put my network architecture into a *function* with a single parameter called *hp* (hyperparameter)

 I then made use of several in-build bits of logic to specify what I wanted to test.
-In the code below I tested for:
+In the code below, I tested for:

 * Convolutional Layer Count - Between 1 & 4
 * Convolutional Layer Filter Count - Between 32 & 256 (Step Size 32)